LVerane/Liri-Node-App/README.md

 |Instructions in the console, enter only                              |node liri.js                                                  |
 |Any of the results as an html file instead of a console.log use      |node liri.js html-this (and then any other command you wish)  |
 #
-To get a predefined result enter only the first command, with no name/title to search for
-#
-No quotes are needed, but you are free to use them if you so wish
+To get a predefined result enter only the first command, with no name/title to search for\n No quotes are needed, but you are free to use them if you so wish
 #
 ## Technologies Used